oracle/tribuo/docs/FAQs.md

 Configuration and Utility Toolkit), a long lived internal library from Oracle Labs which has roots in the configuration system used in Sphinx4.
-OLCUT provides configuration files in multiple formats and includes ways to operate on provenance in JSON format (other provenance file formats will be added in the future).
+OLCUT provides configuration files in multiple formats and includes ways to operate on provenance in XML, JSON and protobuf format (other provenance file formats may be added in the future).

 ### What's the difference between configuration and provenance?